Breakfast of Champions (film)

 Breakfast of Champions is a 1999 American satirical black comedy film adapted and directed by Alan Rudolph, from Kurt Vonnegut, Jr.'s 1973 novel.
-The film starred Bruce Willis, Albert Finney, Nick Nolte, Barbara Hershey, Glenne Headly, Lukas Haas and Omar Epps.
-Though the producers entered it into the 49th Berlin International Film Festival, critics negatively received the film and was a box-office bomb that was withdrawn from theatres before going into wide release.
+The cast included Bruce Willis, Albert Finney, Nick Nolte, Barbara Hershey, Glenne Headly, Lukas Haas and Omar Epps.
+Though the producers entered it into the 49th Berlin International Film Festival, the film was negatively received by critics and was a box-office bomb that was withdrawn from theatres before going into wide release.
 While it was released on VHS and DVD in 2000, it was not given a digital release until February 4, 2025.

 Filmmaker Ron Mann, under his company Films We Like, subsequently acquired rights to the film from Willis, partnering with Shout!
 Studios in the United States to theatrically release a 4K restoration on November 1, 2024.

 Plot

 Dwayne Hoover, a car salesman who is the most respected businessman in Midland City, Indiana, is on the verge of a nervous breakdown, even attempting suicide daily.
 His wife, Celia, is addicted to pills, and his sales manager and best friend, Harry Le Sabre, is preoccupied with his own secret fondness for wearing lingerie, worried he will be discovered.

 Meanwhile, a little-known science fiction author, Kilgore Trout, is hitchhiking across the United States to speak at Midland City's arts festival.
 In search of answers for his identity quest, Hoover decides to attend the festival.